Codelab / 05 Introduction to Python / Lesson Document

 Let’s get started with Python.

 Python comes with an interactive interpreter that executes your instructions as you enter them line by line.
-For beginners, it’s an excellent way to sandbox your ideas or check your syntax.
-Start the interactive interpret using the python
+For beginners, it’s an excellent way to sandbox smaller ideas or check your syntax.
+In a programming context, an interpreter is a program that translates a human-readable and -writable language like Python into the underlying “machine code” that your computer can understand.

-One of the simplest things we can do is basic arithmetic.
-Try it out now.
+One of the simplest things we can do in Python is basic arithmetic.
+Try it out now in the interactive interpreter.
 Just type in something like “5*11” and hit enter.
-You can exit using exit()

 In CodeLab, we’ll be showing different kinds of code and command line examples and it can be difficult to understand what the context is.
-When I’m showing a command line interface example, each user command will be prefixed with the “%” symbol, which is a common indicator for the command prompt.
+When I’m showing a example of the command line interface, each user-input shell command will be prefixed with the “%” symbol, which is a common indicator for the command prompt.
+For example:

 % whoami